Current and most

 estimate new indices measuring financial and economic uncertainty in the euro

-area, Germany, France, the United Kingdom and Austria,
+area, Germany, France, the United Kingdom and Austria, following the approach

-following the approach of Jurado et al. (Am Econ Rev 105:1177–1216, 2015),
+of Jurado et al. (Am Econ Rev 105:1177–1216, 2015), which measures uncertainty

-which measures uncertainty by the degree of predictability.
-We perform an
+by the degree of predictability.
+We perform an impulse response analysis in a

-impulse response analysis in a vector error correction framework, where we
+vector error correction framework, where we focus on the impact of both local

-focus on the impact of both local and global uncertainty shocks on industrial
+and global uncertainty shocks on industrial production, employment and the

-that global financial and economic uncertainties have significant negative
+stock market.
+We find that global financial and economic uncertainties have

-effects on local industrial production, employment, and the stock market, while
+significant negative effects on local industrial production, employment, and

-we find hardly any influence of local uncertainty on these variables.
+these variables.
 In addition we perform a forecasting analysis, where we assess

 the merits of uncertainty indicators for forecasting industrial production,